Samuel Gilbert Scott: Navy veteran and start of his diving career

+Working in England

-In 1837, Scott traveled to England to continue his diving career.
+Scott traveled to England to continue his diving career.
 He dove 100 ft in Manchester, 167 ft in Liverpool, and jumped from a 140 foot scaffold at the Chain Pier, Brighton.
 On the battleship St. Joseph, moored in Devonport, he jumped from a 200 foot topmast.
 In Cornwall, Scott allegedly jumped from a 240 foot cliff into 8 ft of water; this achievement exceeds the current world record high dive, and is also considered unlikely.

 Performances in England continued in 1838, including a 60 foot leap from the topmast of a barque into the docks at Gloucester in early October, and a promised jump from a 100 foot scaffold into a pond at the Pittville Hotel in Cheltenham.

+Nearly-fatal accident and help from a bystander

 Scott was nearly killed in an accident while performing on an American ship in Deptford.
 He often swung from a rope by his feet and neck before jumping.
 While he was doing so in Deptford, the rope accidentally slipped around his neck and nearly strangled him.
 Scott was saved only by the quick thinking of a sailor who caught his feet and supported him, allowing Scott to loosen the rope.
 Scott's comment to the crowd after this accident was, "The hemp that is to hang me is not grown yet!"

+Fatal accident and inaction by the spectators

 On January 11, 1841, Scott planned to run from the White Lion Pub in Drury Lane to Waterloo Bridge, jump from a scaffold on the bridge into the river, and return to the pub during the hour between 1:00 and 2:00 P.M.
 Upon arrival at the bridge, Scott began swinging from a noose attached to the scaffold.
 Once again, the noose slipped and tightened around Scott's neck.
 As had also happened in Deptford, the spectators erroneously thought that this was part of Scott's act, and no immediate action was taken.
 Eventually, one man in the crowd insisted that Scott be cut down, but it was too late.
 According to a contemporary broadside, Scott "was immediately taken to Charing Cross Hospital, where every attention was paid to him, but unfortunately without effect, as life was quite extinct."

+Marriage in Cornwall

 There were conflicting reports of Scott's marital status, but he married at least once.
 This was in Falmouth, Cornwall, in December 1839, to Miss Mary Ann Cosier of Penryn.
 According to The Times of London, Scott was residing with his wife in Deptford at the time of his death.
 His wife usually accompanied him to his performances, but was not present on the occasion of his fatal accident.